-Post webinar survey:
+Post Webinar Survey:

-- What information was most helpful?

-- Have you completed your spending plan?

-- Do you need help finding a job?

-- Do you want to schedule a presentation for your agency or community organization?
+- What did you learn by completing your spending plan? - What information was most helpful? - Do you need help finding a job? - What type of AT would you like to know more about? - Do you want to schedule an NDI AT Loan presentation for your agency or community organization?

-- What additional questions do you have?